ThomasAston/movetru/README.md

 ### Running the app locally

-The online version can be slow, so to run the app locally, clone the repository and run the following commands in your terminal:
+The online hosted version can be slow/flicker due to network latency, so to run the app locally, clone the repository and run the following commands in your terminal:

 ```bash
 # Install dependencies